Q: What is the teacher-student ratio?

 A: We do not separate our children by grade level, but instead by what skills they are learning.
-Children are generally in classes based on the social skills they are learning.
+Children are generally in classes based on the social skills they are learning and the supports required in the classroom.
 Students are often in different groups for academic instruction.
 We believe that we need to meet each student where they are at with academics and build upon their current knowledge.

 Q: What are your teachers’ qualifications?